-The health, safety and welfare of our participants and staff is ISWE’s number one priority.
-Therefore, there are numerous steps that ISWE are taking now and will take in the future to make sure the camp will be Covid-secure.
-As the guidelines will likely change and be amended by the government before the start of the camp, nearer the time ISWE will send to families a full overview of how the camp will operate.
+The health, safety and welfare of our participants and staff is our number one priority.
+Therefore, there are numerous steps that we are taking to make sure the Kaytana will be COVID-secure.

 What happens if someone in the camp has COVID-19 symptoms?

-It is important that any participant that shows any symptoms of COVID-19 should not come to camp and should self-isolate according to the government guidelines.
+It is important that any participant that shows any symptoms of COVID-19 should not come to camp.

 Should these signs not be noticed until the participant is on camp, there is a full protocol in place to deal with this.
-In short, they will be immediately separated from the group and parents would need to pick them up ASAP.
-This participant would need to enter self-isolation and get tested for COVID-19.
+They will be immediately separated from the group and we will assess the specific situation according to the protocol.
 Unless there is a case where someone has tested positive for COVID-19 other participants will not need to self-isolate nor will the group or the camp need to be closed.
 However, we will always act according to the governmental and medical advice provided.

 What happens if someone in the camp tests positive for COVID-19?

 We sincerely hope this will not happen and are putting in several precautions to minimise the risk of this.
-However, should there be a positive test from one of our participants everyone from that group will need to enter self-isolation and be tested.
-It is possible other groups or even the whole programme will need to be closed, but that will be a decision taken by or with the health authorities.
+However, should there be a positive test from one of our participants, we will need to follow track and trace protocols and a decision will be taken by or with the health authorities.
 According to current guidelines, a positive test will not automatically shutter the entire programme, but it is a possibility based on several factors.